thaliproject/Thali_CordovaPlugin/doc/api/connectivity.md

 1. `peerIdentifier` : `String` – peer identifier found during the `peerAvailabilityChanged` event.
 2. `callback` : `Function` – must be in the form of the following, `function (err, port)` where:
     - `err` : `String` – a string value containing the error if one occurred, else null
-    - `port` : `Number` – the port to connect to the other server for PouchDB synchronization, e.g. 5678 so that we can synchronize to `http://localhost:5678/dbname`
+    - `port` : `Number` – the port number to connect to the remote peer over TCP/IP

 ***